Toutouwai/RestrictRepeaterMatrix/README.md

 # Restrict Repeater Matrix

 A module for ProcessWire CMS/CMF.
 Allows restrictions and limits to be placed on Repeater Matrix fields.
+Requires FieldtypeRepeaterMatrix >= v0.0.4

 For any matrix type in a Repeater Matrix field you have the option to: